ArchieDxncan/MinecraftConsoles/README.md

 Huge thanks to the following projects:

-- [Patoke/LCERenewed](https://github.com/Patoke/LCERenewed) - for some of the deeper patches that required deep decompilation
+- [Patoke/LCERenewed](https://github.com/Patoke/LCERenewed) - for some of the patches that required deep decompilation
 - [smartcmd/MinecraftConsoles](https://github.com/smartcmd/MinecraftConsoles) - for creating such a great repo

 ## Build & Run